capaj/react-bound/README.md

 const state = observable({
   first: '',
   second: '',
   $dirty: false // this is added automatically on mount.
-It will be turned to false when any input is touched-just like in angular
+It will be turned to true when any input is touched-just like in angular
 })
 // in render
 <Bound to={state}>